As a native New Englander who grew up using sarcasm quite frequently, I got used to hearing the phrase:

-Tommy Walker of ConversionXL shares a number of expert opinions on the subject in a blog post titled “The Effect of Typography on User Experience and Conversions.”
+Tommy Walker of CXL shares a number of expert opinions on the subject in a blog post titled “The Effect of Typography on User Experience and Conversions.”

 According to the piece, the reason a bigger font should be used in all body copy is based on evidence from D Bnonn Tennant.
 He claims that 16-px type on our screens (below, left) is the most similar to printed text that we read in books (below, right):